 The Tuscan hills bulged like the limbs of a Botticelli woman.
 The roads delightfully twisted through these curves and I noted to myself that next time when taking a job here I would write in my contract that I needed to do the shopping in a Ferrari.
 A red one.

 So with the house being equipped with a full-on professional bar I happily got shaking.
-Now, I know there is some weird and wonderful mixology going on out there like drinks made from ‘Smoked rabbits breath’ or ‘Dehydrated Louboutin sole dust’ however when I try one of these new concoctions I cant help but feel I would rather have just had a dry martini or a whisky sour.
-Needless to say then the cocktails during the week were all traditional, including some unashamedly girly Cosmopolitans, zingy Mojitos and very American Long Island Iced Teas.
+Now, I know there is some weird and wonderful mixology going on out there like drinks made from ‘smoked rabbits breath’ or ‘dehydrated Louboutin sole dust’ but whenever I try one of these new concoctions I always wish I had just chosen a classic.
+With this in mind, the ones I whizzed up during the week were all traditional, including some unashamedly girly Cosmopolitans, zingy Mojitos and very American Long Island Iced Teas.

-Deep fried zucchini flowers with prosecco batter and stuffed with sheep ricotta, anchovies and pine nuts
+Fried zucchini flowers stuffed with sheep ricotta, anchovies and pine nuts

 This week’s stats: